dmccreary/coderdojo-robots/README.md

 # Welcome to the CoderDojo Robot Documentation

+Our new documentation is [here](http://dmccreary.github.io/coderdojo-robots/)

 Welcome to the CoderDojo Robot book!
-This book allows CoderDojo mentors to teach the concepts of Computer Science using an open low-cost $30 Arduino components.
+This book allows CoderDojo mentors to teach the concepts of Computer Science using an open-source, open-platform, low-cost $30 Arduino components.
 Because this is an open system, students may create many variations of these robots.
-Note that we never sell anything - we only supply parts lists and suggest age-specific device categories and examples within these catgories.
+Note that we never sell anything - we only supply parts lists and suggest age-specific device categories and examples within these categories.
-We are committed to vendor-neutral open platform and open source components that promote a sustainable classroom enviroments.
-Our designs are designed to be continiously upgraded.
+We are committed to vendor-neutral open platform and open source components that promote a sustainable classroom environments.
+Our designs are designed to be continuously upgraded.

 ## About This Book
 This book was written by a group of CoderDojo mentors interested in teaching the fundamentals of